RaviSamaratunga/RaviSamaratunga/README.md

 - 💬 Ask me about Data Management, Front-End Development, or ANYTHING IT RELATED!!.
 - 📫 How to reach me: samaratungar@gmail.com
 - 😄 Pronouns: he/him

+## 💡 *SKILLS*

+Here are some of the technologies and skills I'm proficient in:

+- Problem Solving
+- Critical Thinking
+- Leadership
+- Tableau
+- Python
+- SQL
+- Figma

 ### 🧰 LANGUAGES AND TOOLS